tgwizard/monkeypuzzles/README.md

 ## Setup and Coding

-Then, [RVM](https://rvm.io/) is the recommended way of installing ruby.
+[RVM](https://rvm.io/) is the recommended way of installing ruby.
 It will sandbox each project with their own ruby and gem versions.
 But it is (probably) not required.